nishantchetia/Computer-Vision/README.md

 cv2.findContours(), cv2.drawContours().

 These function retrieves contours from the binary image.
 The contours are a useful tool for shape analysis and object detection and recognition.

+Template Matching is a method for searching and finding the location of a template image in a larger image.
+OpenCV comes with a function cv.matchTemplate() for this purpose.